jkmrto/website/content/about/_index.md

 hidden = true
 +++

 I am a software engineer who enjoys coding.
-I am specially interested in parallel computing, distributed systems and functional programming.
+I am specially interested in functional programming, concurrent and distributed systems.

 The main aim on this website is keeping record of some of the issues that I have faced at work, so this could help to solve out similar problems on the future.
-By the way, much better if someone finds this website helpful
+By the way, much better if someone finds this website helpful.
 ***

 ## Main Skills